Magicalburritos/MVC-TechBlog14/README.md

 ## Description

-the app aloows a user to login sginup add and view comments in a blog setting
+the app allows a user to login sginup add and view comments in a blog setting

 ## table of Contents